sebseager/cryoem-picker-eval/docs/deeppicker.md

 #### Specifics

 **File formatting:** DeepPicker has a very strict format of `.star` files that it can comprehend.
 Our script [TODO], which converts `.box` ground truth coordinate files from EMPIAR into readable `.star` files, may be of help.
+For context, `.star` files are text-based file formats for storing data, essentially containing the titles and collections of data in text.

 **File location:** The `.star` files *in proper format* have to be in the same folder as the micrographs they correspond to.